symfony-cmf/symfony-cmf-docs/book/database_layer.rst

 .. tip::

     If you use the repository class, you can also create a custom repository for a specific document.
-This helps Seperation of Concern when using more complex queries.
-This is similair to how it's done in Doctrine ORM, for more information read "`Custom Repository Classes`_" in the core documentation.
+This helps with "Seperation of Concern" when using more complex queries.
+This is similar to how it's done in Doctrine ORM, for more information read "`Custom Repository Classes`_" in the core documentation.